LLNL/Silo/docs/Chapter2-Section9.md

 Here's the rub.
 Readers employing Silo's high level interface (e. g.
-DBGetUcdmesh, DBGetQuadvar, etc.
+DBGetUcdmesh, `DBGetQuadvar`, etc.
 ) will be able recognize an object so written if and only if the dict object's structure matches a known high-level Silo object.

-So, you can use this method to write objects that can be read later via Silo's high-level object methods such `DBGetUcdmesh` and DBGetMaterial, etc. as long as the Python dictionary's members match what Silo expects.
+So, you can use this method to write objects that can be read later via Silo's high-level object methods such `DBGetUcdmesh` and `DBGetMaterial`, etc. as long as the Python dictionary's members match what Silo expects.

 Often, the easiest way to decode how a given Python dict object should be structured to match a Silo object is to find an example object in some file and read it into Python with GetVarInfo().